-To make virtual onboarding successful, companies should ensure that new employees have access to resources and support to help them navigate their new roles and build relationships with their colleagues.
-In a virtual setting, there's naturally less dynamism and interactions don't happen organically the way they do in person.
-It's the job of your onboarding program (and manager) to facilitate those interactions.
+To make any element of virtual orientation or training successful, companies should ensure that new hires have access to resources and support to help them navigate their new roles.
+Building relationships with colleagues is still important, and there's no reason to abandon it when considering virtual tactics.
+It's the job of your orientation program (and manager) to facilitate social interactions.

-Keep in mind that you're more likely to under-engineer this than over-engineer your onboarding program (especially virtually), so try to create a detailed plan that includes meetings with the broader team, concrete milestones and deliverables, and enough learning resources to fill the new hire's time.
-In a virtual environment, it's much easier for a new hire to finish their mandatory training and then not know what to do next or what they're accountable for.
-There's nothing worse.
+Keep in mind that you're more likely to under-engineer than over-engineer your orientation program (especially virtually), so try to create a detailed plan that includes meetings with the broader team, concrete milestones and deliverables, and enough learning resources to fill the new hire's time.